rktjmp/lush.nvim/README.md

 1. Copy the lush-template
 2. Create your theme
+3. Add your theme to nvim
-3. (optional) Export your theme for distribution to non-Neovim clients.
+4. (optional) Export your theme for distribution to non-Neovim clients.

 The `:Lushify` command can be used during development for real time feedback on the appearance of your colorscheme.